Customize your Duo experience by changing global settings in the Duo Admin Panel.

 Role required: Owner or Administrator (Billing role may not access the Settings page, other roles may view but not modify settings).

-At the top of the Settings page you can change your Account name, Region, Language, Preferred timezone, or Logo.
-The Region and Preferred timezone selections apply to all dates and timestamps in the Duo Admin Panel and logs.
+The Country/region and Preferred timezone selections apply to most dates and timestamps in the Duo Admin Panel.

-Change the Language setting from English to display the browser-based Duo authentication prompt in French or German to your end users.
-This setting is global; users see the selected language in the authentication prompt no matter their actual location.
+Changing the Language setting from English to French or German causes end-user interactions with Duo's service to use the chosen language.
+This includes the browser-based traditional Duo Prompt, Duo Mobile activation and SMS passcode text messages, and phone call authentication.
+This setting is global; users experience the selected language in the traditional authentication prompt no matter their actual location.

 The account appears in Duo Mobile as follows:

 The company logo you update here is also shown in the Duo Prompt.

 |Universal Prompt||Traditional Prompt|